kenweechin/recipe-app/README.md

 **Responsiveness**

-* All the pages are tested for its responsivess by using Google Chrome's Developer Tools, from mobile resolution to desktop resolution.
+* All the pages are tested for its responsivess by using Google Inspect, from mobile resolution to desktop resolution.
 All the page elements display in a proper manner.
 The burger bar icon is shown when the website is in mobile and tablet resolution.
+* Quality assurance of the website across multiple browsers had been done by using [Browserstack](https://www.browserstack.com/).
+The following browsers had been tested for compatibility and all of them passed the test.
+    * Edge
+    * Firefox
+    * Chrome
+    * Opera
+    * Yandex
+    * Safari

 ### **Code Validation**